mdn/advanced-js-fundamentals-ck/tutorials/02-functions/01-calling-functions.md

 In the first example, we are declaring a function with the name `logSomething`.
 In the second example, we are declaring a variable called `logSomething` and assigning an anonymous function as its value.

-Function declarations are hoisted to the top of the scope, which means that you can invoke a function on an earlier line that your declaration.
-Variable declarations are also hoisted, but they assignment is not.
+Function declarations are hoisted to the top of the scope, which means that you can invoke a function on an earlier line than your declaration appears on.
+Variable declarations are also hoisted, but their assignment is not.
 They are `undefined` until the line where they are assigned a value.

 Let's look at an example: